SmartBear/soapui/README.md

 ### Building

-* To build the whole soapUI project including all submodules, just run `mvn clean install` in the root folder.
+* To build the whole soapUI project including all submodules, run `mvn clean install` in the root folder.
-* To build the individual submodules run `mvn clean install` the root folder of the submodule you want to build.
+* To build a individual submodule run `mvn clean install` the root folder of the submodule you want to build.

 ### Running

-The easiest way to run soapui after it has been build is by executing `mvn exec:java` in the root folder of the *soapui* submodule.
+To run soapUI after it has been built, execute `mvn exec:java` in the root folder of the *soapui* submodule.

 ### IDE support

-As soapUI is using a standard Maven 3 setup, building and running soapUI from an IDE is usually very straight forward as long as the IDE has good Maven support.
+As soapUI is using a standard Maven 3 setup, building and running soapUI from an IDE is usually very straight forward, as long as the IDE has good Maven support.

 **Intellij IDEA (version 11)**